-Your battery in the tow vehicle is your primary power source to operate the brakes in your towable trailer.
-Keep your battery and charging system in working operation to ensure available energy when required.
+Battery in the tow vehicle is your primary source of power to operate the brake system in towable trailer.
+Keep battery and charging system in good working condition to ensure available energy when needed.

-Wiring to operate your brakes must be sized in both vehicles, suggesting a minimum of 14 gauge.
-Your camper has 14 gauge from front end to brakes.
-Brake assemblies are wired in parallel, never in a series.
-Being parallel, there will be equal voltage and amperage at each brake assembly for equal braking capability and/or performance.
+Wiring to operate your brakes must be sized correctly in both vehicles, suggesting a minimum of 14 gauge from tow vehicle to trailer brake assemblies.
+Wiring is done parallel, never in series.
+Being parallel, there will be equal voltage at each brake assembly for equal braking capability and performance